-6. Soil solution removes toxic substances-
+6. Removes toxic substances-

 When the soil solution is more dilute, the toxic substances are leached out from the soil through downward movement and thus the concentration of these toxic substances in the soil solution get reduced.

-7. Soil solution controls the temperature of soil-
+7. Controls the temperature of soil-

 Water has a higher capacity to retain heat.
 At 0°C temperature, plant generally cannot uptake nutrients.

-1. Soil solution acts as an agent of weathering-
+1. Acts as an agent of weathering-

 The potassium released is soluble and is subject to adsorption by soil colloids, uptake by plants and removal in the drainage or leaching water.